J.D. Applicants

 The application is available online through LSAC.
 All applicants are required to apply through LSAC.

-The application for summer and fall 2023 start dates is available beginning Sept.
-1, 2022.
+The application for fall a 2025 start date is available beginning Sept.
+1, 2024.

 Admission Requirements